 Most such mortgages adjust their payment with changes in the Prime Rate.
 The result being if you have a VRM you either won’t have certainty of how much your future mortgage payments will be; or if you do, you won’t know in advance what your remaining mortgage balance will be.

 Here is an example.
-Today the Prime Rate is 2.85%.
-A reasonable VRM would be priced at Prime less 0.65% =è 2.2%.
-Meanwhile, a reasonable five year fixed rate mortgage today is 2.69%.
+Suppose the Prime Rate is 2.45%.
+A reasonable VRM would be priced at Prime less 0.65% = 1.8%.
+Meanwhile, a reasonable five year fixed rate mortgage today is 2.09%.

 Someone choosing to go variable is “saving” half a percent in interest.
 Historically, a VRM has been attractive to more borrowers when the difference has been more than one percent.
 I suppose this is because people want the maximum reward possible for giving up the certainty and peace of mind offered by fixed rate mortgages.

-It’s the same reason many borrowers last year took out ten year fixed rate mortgages when they were as low as 3.69% – it’s a form of insurance – protection against rising interest rates during the term of your mortgage.
+It’s the same reason some borrowers with long memories of double digit mortgage rates take out ten year fixed rate mortgages when they were under 3% – it’s a form of insurance – protection against rising interest rates during the term of your mortgage.

 Another reason to select a variable rate mortgage is to avoid potentially high prepayment expenses if you have to break your mortgage before it matures.
 Most VRM’s will only charge three months’ interest, whereas fixed rate mortgages can incur a much higher cost.

 Who Is Right About Variable vs. Fixed Interest Rates?

 No one actually!
 We’ll only know well after the fact.
 And even then, who knows?
 Borrowers with a variable rate mortgage always have the ability to convert to a fixed rate mortgage at any time – so even if rates climb a great deal, many VRM borrowers will jump ship.